-The Sabyinyo Group has about 11 individuals, including one silverback gorilla, and is usually found relatively close to the edge of the forest (about 20–40-minutes' walk), between Sabyinyo and Gahinga.
+- The Sabyinyo Group has about 17 individuals, including two silverback gorillas, one of which, Guhonda, is the largest in the park.
+The group is usually found relatively close to the edge of the forest (about 20–40-minutes' walk), between Sabyinyo and Gahinga.

-Usually living between the Karisoke and Visoke peaks are the Amahoro Group, with about 16 individuals, and the Umubano Group, which currently has 10 members.
-Both are usually further away from the headquarters than the Sabyinyo and Thirteen groups, but easier to reach than the old Susa Group (see below for an update on this group).
+- Usually living between the Karisoke and Bisoke peaks are the Amahoro Group, its 19 individuals under the calm leadership of Ubumwe, and the Umubano Group, which currently has 13 members.
+Both are usually further away from the headquarters than the Sabyinyo and Agasha groups, but easier to reach than the Susa Group.

 - The Kwitonda Group has around 23 members and was habituated in the DRC.
 Having crossed the border into Rwanda in 2005, the group is known to have a much wider range than others.
 It was named for their dominant silverback, Kwitonda, who died in 2012; silverback Akarevuro is now in charge.

 - The Hirwa Group, meaning “lucky”, has around 18 gorillas, which came together from the Agashya and Sabyinyo groups.
 The group includes one silverback and one of only a few surviving pairs of mountain gorilla twins, Isango Gakuru and Isango Gato.